grompe/BTWTweak/patcher/readme.txt

 - Fixed furnace patch that made it retain some heat while without fuel and reset cooking when the item is switched.
 Now also works for brick ovens.

+- Fixed render patch for harvesting cracks on chests, ender chests, wall signs, beds, beacons and cocoa beans.
+This was missing since BTW 4.A9.

 v0.9o

 - Fixed compatibility with BTW version "4.A9 Pustules Lancing".